 Student Service Volunteer

-Category description: students (up to age 18) seeking an opportunity to fulfill service hour requirements for an organization (including, but not limited to, NHS, NJHS, Green Cord) should complete the Voluntary Student service form, save a copy, and email the completed form to:
+Category description: students (up to age 18) seeking an opportunity to fulfill service hour requirements for an organization (including, but not limited to, NHS, NJHS, Green Cord) should complete the Voluntary Student service form.
+Once you complete this form, you will receive further information.